canada-ca/canada-ca.github.io/_posts/2018-04-27-small-changes-big-difference.markdown

 The Treasury Board Secretariat is working with project partners at Health Canada, Employment and Social Development Canada, the Canada Revenue Agency, and Environment and Climate Change Canada to understand what people expect from Canada.ca.

 The teams are creating prototypes that make it much easier for Canadians to:

-•	find and interpret disease symptoms and immunization guidelines
+- find and interpret disease symptoms and immunization guidelines
-•	see if they  are eligible to receive caregiver benefits when looking after loved ones
+-	see if they  are eligible to receive caregiver benefits when looking after loved ones
-•	understand how to fulfill GST/HST and payroll requirements
+-	understand how to fulfill GST/HST and payroll requirements
-•	prepare for high-impact weather conditions
+-	prepare for high-impact weather conditions

 The teams know the prototypes are successful because they have tested them with users.
 Before any work started they asked Canadians to use the services, and 40% were successful finding the answers they needed.
 After they improved the content, the success rate jumped to 77%.
 If you think about the millions of visits these Canada.ca pages get every year, improvements like this will make a big difference.

-Check out the Projects Overview to learn more about these improved services.
+Check out the [Projects to improve Canada.ca] (https://canada-ca.github.io/pages/projectoverview.html) to learn more about these improved services.

 This work is showing us that when it comes to writing content for digital government, well-researched, small changes to content can make a big difference for Canadians.

 With digital content, it is even more critical to get the basics right:
-•	organize instructions in the way people expect.
+-	organize instructions in the way people expect
-•	replace bureaucratese with simple, clearly organized language that make sense to people.
+-	replace bureaucratese with simple, clearly organized language that make sense to people
-•	only say what needs to be said, nothing more.
+-	only say what needs to be said, nothing more

 There are many opportunities for a digital government to deliver better results for Canadians.
 We are looking at digital approaches to inform policy development and improve our services.
 In some areas, big changes may be required.
 But making small, smart changes goesa long way in helping Canadians use our services.